adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 ### R Markdown Format {-}

-The interactive online version of the Resource Guide, downloadable HTML version, and .md chapters were all produced from a master set of .Rmd files using the [bookdown](https://bookdown.org/) library in R Studio.
+The various versions of the Guide are built from one master set of .Rmd files using the [bookdown](https://bookdown.org/) library in R Studio.
 Users familiar with R Studio can fork or clone our repository and launch their own localized version of the Guide.

 Editing the .Rmd master files is the best way to make changes that will affect the overall structure of the Guide, while maintaining its interactive features.
 Users can replace or revise the order of chapters, modify the linked Table of Contents, incorporate their own content, or add new content published on GitHub.